graphs4value/refinery/subprojects/language-semantics-ibex/src/main/resources/tools/refinery/language/semantics/ibex/builtin/theory/ibex/core.refinery.md

 -->
 Bindings for the IBEX constraint solver.

-This library is implicitly imported into every Refinery domain specification.
+This library is suitable for being implicitly imported into every Refinery domain specification, but we currently refrain from doing so to avoid soundness issues with the `ibex` propagator.